Copyright © 2026

 Isn't it impressive how God's planning things with seemingly unrelated elements all seem to work together, and live in (mostly) peace- if we humans blessed to live with them just pay attention to the most basic elements needed for them to be able to live in peace together.
 We are part of their inter-connectedness too.
 God gave Adam the assignment to work His garden, and I take that to mean be good stewards of the beauty He leaves for us to honor, too.

-RIVER BIRDS: Lesson #1
+RIVER BIRDS Lesson #1